9 Extreme Frugal Living Tips You Probably Haven’t Considered

 The last thing you want to do is to sabotage your efforts by leasing a new car or buying the boat you’ve always wanted on credit just to keep up with the Joneses.

-With that being said, here are some examples of extreme frugal living tips to help you save more money.
+With that being said, here are some examples of extremely frugal ways to save more money.

-Related articles on frugality and saving money that aren’t so extreme:
+Related articles on frugality and how to save money that aren’t so extreme:

 - Extreme Frugality vs Abundance Mentality